 More than just a tool for tracking progress, OKRs transform how organizations define and achieve success.
 They shift the focus from mere outputs to meaningful outcomes, creating an environment where innovation thrives, and teams consistently deliver impactful results.

 Writing effective OKRs is all about striking the right balance between bold aspirations and achievable targets.
-Done well, OKRs guide your teams with clarity and purpose.
+Well-written OKRs can guide your teams with clarity and purpose.
 But poorly crafted ones can derail even the best intentions.

 1. Craft Clear and Inspiring Objectives